kreier/llama.cpp-jetson/README.md

 As of April 2025 the current version of llama.cpp can be compiled for the Jetson Nano from 2019 with GPU/CUDA support using `gcc 8.5` and `nvcc 10.2`.
 Here is a list of a few earlier solutions with description, sorted by their build date.
 Their performance is later compared in [benchmarks](https://github.com/kreier/jetson/tree/main/llama.cpp#benchmark):

 - 2025-04-05 [b5050](https://github.com/ggml-org/llama.cpp/releases/tag/b5050) Some extra steps had to be included to handle the new support of `bfloat16` in llama.cpp since January 2025.
-Procedure is described in this gist.
+Procedure is described in [this gist](https://gist.github.com/kreier/6871691130ec3ab907dd2815f9313c5d).
+After 24 revisions it became the foundation for this repository.
 - 2024-12-31 [b4400](https://github.com/ggml-org/llama.cpp/releases/tag/b4400) Following the steps from the [gist](https://gist.github.com/kreier/6871691130ec3ab907dd2815f9313c5d) above, step 6 can be ommited.
 Source: a [build for the Nintendo Switch](https://nocoffei.com/?p=352)!
 - 2024-02-26 [b2275](https://github.com/ggml-org/llama.cpp/tree/b2275) A [gist by Flor Sanders](https://gist.github.com/FlorSanders/2cf043f7161f52aa4b18fb3a1ab6022f) from 2024-04-11 describes the procedure to combile a version with GPU acceleration.
 - 2023-12-07 [b1618](https://github.com/ggml-org/llama.cpp/tree/b1618) A [medium.com article from Anurag Dogra](https://medium.com/@anuragdogra2192/llama-cpp-on-nvidia-jetson-nano-a-complete-guide-fb178530bc35) from 2025-03-26 describes the modification needed to compile llama.cpp with `gcc 8.5` and CUDA support.